 When we visited Kathmandu, we had no information about the place.
 We didn’t plan; we didn’t make any schedule of visiting places, which we should have done.
-It short the trip to Kathmandu was all a hit in the dark and somehow I was able to make it.
+This short the trip to Kathmandu was all a hit in the dark and somehow I was able to make it.
 I had my phone but it wasn’t working in Nepal.
 And so was with my other friend.
-No access to internet, and which means almost cut off from home.
-However once or twice I made call to my mother and my friend at my hometown from a public calling shop somewhere in the market of Kathmandu.
+No access to the internet, and which means almost cut off from home.
+However once or twice I made a call to my mother and my friend at my hometown from a public calling shop somewhere in the market of Kathmandu.
 Finally I and my friend, Dinesh decided to visit the place and explore the new place.
 Thus one fine morning, after we all had our breakfast, we both stepped out without telling anyone and went to roam around (you must read another post to know more).
-And we decided to explore the ancient places specially the Kathmandu monasteries.
+And we decided to explore the ancient places especially the Kathmandu monasteries.
 Thus we both started our visit to Kathmandu monasteries without any knowledge of this place.
 We didn’t even have GPS; all we had were people walking by to ask for navigation and other details related to the place.
-Visiting Kathmandu monasteries was really a wonderful experience in Nepal.
+Visiting Kathmandu monasteries was a wonderful experience in Nepal.
 There are lots of Buddhist monasteries in Nepal.

 We started our Visit to Kathmandu Monasteries without GPS

 We know Kathmandu is a place of temples and Buddhist monasteries.
 It is also famous for the temple Pashupati Nath; we couldn’t get to visit there.
 Kathmandu is full of ancient monasteries.
-Most of these monasteries are located in the area known as Boudhanath while is also sometimes referred as Mini Tibet of Nepal.
+Most of these monasteries are located in the area known as Boudhanath while is also sometimes referred to as Mini Tibet of Nepal.
 All these ancient Buddhist monasteries are now a part of Nepal tourism.

 As we had on guide and no information regarding the places we were visiting there, our visit to Kathmandu monasteries was all a visual experience and we had no sort of record of this visit.
 We should have better prepared first before starting our visit to Kathmandu monasteries but again the same problem.
-We have high speed internet in our homes but there we had nothing to look in.
+We have high-speed internet in our homes but there we had nothing to look in.

 As far as my knowledge is concerned we visited Patan Dhoka, Darbar Square, Hanuman Dhoka, Kasthamandap, Thamel, Kantipath, Jamal, RNAC Bridge, Votaiti, Bishal Bazar, SinghaDurbar, Indra Chowk, Nyatapola Temple, and Shiv Parvati Temple.
-I am sure I have missed out several other places which I don’t remember as of now.
+I am sure I have missed out on several other places which I don’t remember as of now.
 I do have some pictures of my visit to Kathmandu monasteries.
 So in case if you know those places, please do let me know in the comments.
 I will be much thankful to you for this.
-I took help of a friend of mine Pooja Rijal who is from Kathmandu to identify some of the pics, I sent her.
-I am really thankful to her for helping me out.
+I took the help of a friend of mine Pooja Rijal who is from Kathmandu to identify some of the pics, I sent her.
+I am thankful to her for helping me out.